 Overview

-Payload Plugins is a collection of composable Payload CMS
+Payload Plugins is a composable suite of Payload CMS

 plugins published under the @pro-laico/* scope.
-Each is an independent package you can
+Each is an independent package.

 The plugins